rancher/partner-charts/README.md

 - `url` - the URL that references your upstream chart's tarball hosted in a Helm repository.

 - `packageVersion` - The version of the package.
-This is used along with your upstream chart's name and version to generate a filename with the format `{PACKAGE_NAME}-{VERSION}{packageVersion}+up{VERSION}.tgz` for the package's tarball that gets generated.
+This is used along with your upstream chart's name and version to generate a filename with the format `{PACKAGE_NAME}-{VERSION}{packageVersion}.tgz` for the package's tarball that gets generated.

-  For example, an upstream chart `chart-0.1.2.tgz` and the `package.yaml` from below would generate a package with the name `chart-0.1.201+up0.1.2`.
+  For example, an upstream chart `chart-0.1.2.tgz` and the `package.yaml` from below would generate an asset with the name `chart-0.1.201.tgz`.

   ```yaml
   url: https://example.com/helm-repo/chart-0.1.2.tgz